EddyMcNut/uc-intg-onkyo-avr/docs/tunein.md

   ![](../screenshots/tunein-ui.png)

-- User interface, add buttons for the presets known by the AVR: `tunein-preset x`
+- User interface, add buttons for the presets known by the AVR: `tunein-preset x`, the x is the positions on your Preset list.

   ![](../screenshots/tunein-preset.png)